COLUMN:MITCHELL’S MUSINGS: Counting calories and number of drinks too - BC Local News

 Why not add it also has zero per cent of riboflavin, roofing materials and snake venom, although the daily requirement of these things — and anything else you care to list on the back of the bottle that isn’t actually in it to help you with your nutrition decisions — is debatable.

-Yet these are the same people who guard against any further regulation of the health food industry, where a bottle of supplements can apparently cure pretty much anything that ails you, maybe even cancer, for the low, low price of $64.75, and it’s on sale and organic of course.
+Yet these are the same people who guard against any further regulation of the health food industry, where a bottle of supplements can apparently cure pretty much anything that ails you, for the low, low price of $64.75, and it’s on sale and organic of course.

 Now the reason booze has never had any nutrition or calorie labelling, according to the story, is that everybody knew spirits and such weren’t really good for you, as in no nutritional value, so why go there?